phildavis17/json_memoize/readme.md

 If a `cache_folder` argument is supplied to the decorator, it will store cache files in that folder. **Note:** if `cache_folder` is supplied, it will overrule `app_name`.

 ### Default folder location
-**Warning:** Not recommended
+**Warning:** Not recommended!

 If neither `cache_folder` nor `app_name` is provided, json_memoize will use its default folder name, yielding a folder structure like ".cache/json_memoize/"

-This is not recommended, as intermingling cache files from multiple apps risks name collisions, which could cause apps to behave unpredictably.
+This is not recommended, as intermingling cache files from multiple apps increases the risk of file name collisions, which could cause apps to behave unpredictably.

 ## Naming Cache Files
 By default, json_memoize will create each cache file using the name of the function being memoized, e.g.: